 6 Covered Wagon Activities for Middle School

-As part of your pioneer history, take the time to study their journey west, specifically their mode of transportation.
-You can do this with covered wagon activities.
 One of the best ways to get middle school kids interested in history is to make it interactive with American history activities like these.

 One of the best ways to get older kids interested in American history is to make it interactive.
 If you're studying the pioneers, take some time to study their journey west through their mode of transportation.
 Here are some fun covered wagon activities you can use as part of your American frontier middle school lesson plans.
 Building the life sized wagon was awesome! #pioneerhistory #middleschool #educationpossible #homeschoolhistory #handsonhistory #homeschooling #tweens #teens